zgngr/fabric/docs/Automated-Changelog-Usage.md

 1. Create `./cmd/generate_changelog/incoming/1672.txt`
 2. Generate an AI-enhanced summary (if `--ai-summarize` is enabled)
-3. Auto-commit and push the file to your branch (unless `--no-push` is used)
+3. Auto-commit the file to your branch (use `--push` to also push to remote)

 Review the generated file and edit if needed: